On this page

 You are more likely to have some side effects when you’re on long-term steroid tablets, compared with people who only take a short course when their symptoms get worse.
 If you take steroid tablets for three months or more continuously, or you have three to four courses a year, you’ll be at higher risk.

-But not everyone who takes long-term steroid tablets have serious side effects.
+But not everyone who takes long-term steroid tablets has serious side effects.
 Everyone’s different, so just because you’ve read about people having a particular side effect, it doesn’t mean you will, too.
 And you’re unlikely to experience all of the possible side effects.

 It’s important to know that most of the common ones will stop when you finish taking the tablets.
 Even if you do get some side effects, there are often ways to reduce them.